fabiommendes/easymunk/docs/src/installation.rst

 as multi-touch apps, and can run on Android (and a number of other platforms such as Linux, Windows, OS X, iOS and Raspberry Pi).

-Pymunk should work out of the box when used with Kivy.
-Note however that the recipe used to build Pymunk specifies a specific version of Pymunk that might not be the latest, see the recipe script here: https://github.com/kivy/python-for-android/blob/master/pythonforandroid/recipes/pymunk/__init__.py
+Easymunk should work out of the box when used with Kivy.
+Note however that the recipe used to build Easymunk specifies a specific version of Easymunk that might not be the latest, see the recipe script here: https://github.com/kivy/python-for-android/blob/master/pythonforandroid/recipes/pymunk/__init__.py